Set Sail and Dive on This Exquisitely Crafted Eco-Friendly Liveaboard

-This beautiful phinisi ("Indonesian-style ship") has been custom-built in Sulawesi by the Konjo tribe, who has been building ships for centuries.
-This partner hires and trains locals on as many jobs possible and is a supporter of Raja Ampat SEA center.
-The team avoids single-use plastic and only uses reef-friendly detergent and bathroom amenities as well as biodegradable garbage bags.
+This beautiful phinisi ("Indonesian-style ship") has been custom-built in Sulawesi by the Konjo tribe, who have been building ships for centuries.
+This partner hires and trains locals on as many jobs as possible and is a supporter of Raja Ampat SEA center.
+The team avoids single-use plastic and only uses reef-friendly detergents and bathroom amenities as well as biodegradable garbage bags.
 They're really setting the bar for sustainability!

-Experienced divers who like to indulge between dives.
-Non-divers are welcome and can do several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkelling, Stand Up Paddling, and massages.
+Experienced divers who like to relax between dives.
+Non-divers are also welcome and can partake in several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkeling, stand-up paddleboard, and massage.

 Coral Explorers is a very different kind of dive experience - it’s a week where you can explore the world’s richest reefs and have them explained to you by world-famous coral reef science communicator Russell Kelley and Rachel Pears, Great Barrier Reef marine park manager.

-- Discover why Komodo is one of the world’s epicentre of biodiversity
+Discover why Komodo is one of the world’s epicenters of biodiversity

 Coral Reef Ecology